 A Kerala-based global Indian IT service provider, Techgentsia Software Technologies seems to be relentlessly pursuing its version of Zoom and Google Meet, VConsol.
-VConsol is India’s home-grown video-conferencing solution in running COVID-19 pandemic, ready to hit the market in September with an initial target of securing one million users, Mr. Joy Sebastian, CEO of the company, said here today.
+VConsol is India’s home-grown video-conferencing solution in running the Covid-19 pandemic, ready to hit the market in September with an initial target of securing one million users, Mr. Joy Sebastian, CEO of the company, said today.

 According to the Kerala-based firm that won a fierce competition by the Union Ministry of Electronics and Information Technology, the moment VConsol supports up to 80 active and 300 passive participants.
 It will have a limited trial period every time a new customer signs up.
 “Once we have sufficient investment, we’ll aim to broaden our client base,” says the firm operating from Infopark Cherthala in Alappuzha district, famous for its backwaters.
 Leading communication in eight Indian languages, VConsol aims at one million global users by March 2021.